 But it doesn’t stop there.
 One of the main reasons I came to love this drama was due to the mesmerizing cast.
 It’s rare that I come across a drama so brilliantly and perfectly casted as Scholar Who Walks the Night.
 Not only did the main characters shine, but every single person from the second, third, fourth and fifth tier actors committed to their character.
 Characters like Soohyang (Jang Hee-Jin), Hojin (Choi Tae-Hwan), Hunter Baek (Han Jung-soo), and Hakyoung (Yeo Ui-Joo) were amazingly portrayed.

 I must give Shim Changmin the credit that is due.
 For anyone who hasn’t followed his acting career, let me tell you— the man has improved greatly and this has by far been his best performance.
 (It’s so hard to believe this is the same man from Paradise Ranch.)
 Lee Soon-Jae also had a very outstanding performance as King (as expected).
 This was Lee Yoo-Bi’s first time taking on a lead role and I must say she did a decent job of portraying the sweet girl, gushing over the scholar.
 She definitely made Yang Sung light, innocent, and most importantly: likable.
+However, she seemed to fall flat in the more emotional scenes.
+She was the only one that I felt struggled a bit with her role, which is likely do to her lack of experience in lead roles.
+I like her in general though, so that probably softened the blow for me.
 Kim So-Eun held her own as well, starting out as the sweet and devoted Myunghee and transitioning to the cold and calculating Hyereong.
 I felt her portrayal of Hyereong was done very well and you could see the significant change between her portrayals of the two different characters.

 Lastly, this was my first time encountering Soo-hyuk in a drama (aside from a Tree With Deep Roots…but sadly I faintly remember him in that.)
 Soo-hyuk deserves praise for his acting as Gwi because, similar with Jun Ki, he had the difficult task of portraying a vampire— and that’s not an easy thing to do.
 I think he succeeded in maintaining the serious atmosphere of the drama because he was proficient at simulating anger and disgust through his features.
 We were able to get caught up in the emotion and feel it rather than focus on the fact that he was drooling blood half the time and somehow always managing to miss the mark when attempting to wipe it from his chin.
 The only complaint I have is the constant sniffing.
 Look, I get that vampires use their abilities to pick up on the scent of their prey but the man was constantly snorting up a storm and if I didn’t know any better I would have mistaken that powder white BB cream for some crack cocaine.